reagento/dishka/docs/provider/provide.rst

 It works similar to :ref:`alias`.

-* Do you want to get dependencies not only by their classes, but also by parent classes?
+* Do you want to get dependencies by parent classes too?
 Use ``WithParents`` as a result hint:

 .. code-block:: python